 If you choose not to use the state template, you will still need to follow the state Web Look and Feel Standard.
-Developed by the CMO and the Department of Information and Innovation (DII), the Web Look and Feel Standard describes the minimally acceptable components that every website must include.
+Developed by the CMO and the Agency of Digital Services (ADS), the Web Look and Feel Standard describes the minimally acceptable components that every website must include.
 The purpose of the standard is to aid visitors in the identification of official state websites and to promote a clear and consistent user experience across agencies, departments and programs.

 STEP 2: DISCOVERY